BIBLE PASSAGE(s):

 “Heavenly Father, You know the struggles we face every day and

-ever closer to you and give us the strength and encouragement we
+closer to You daily and give us the strength and encouragement we

 Discussion